Clarksville Gas and Water Department plans Peachers Mill Road water outage, lane closures - Clarksville Online - Clarksville News, Sports, Events and Information

 The northbound lanes of Peachers Mill Road will be closed between Hillsboro Road and Taft Drive and between Carter Road and Broadmore Drive.
 Motorists are advised to slow down and be alert to workers and their equipment and follow detour signs.

-The water valve replacement is anticipated to be finished and the lanes reopened by approximately 3:00am on Wednesday, December 14th.
+The water main repair and water valve installation are anticipated to be finished and the lanes reopened by approximately 3:00am on Friday, December 16th.